Graphic: Blindess canes and nighttime: Navigating college campuses

 Whenever possible, I try not to take classes at night.
 However, I have had classes that get out at 10 PM, which is the latest class time at my university and after hours for the disability transportation service.
 In order to get back from class safely and make it to my dorm, I would do one of the following things:

-While I am all for exploring campus and learning new shortcuts to get to class during the day, I recommend sticking to populated and well-lit routes when walking at night- no taking shortcuts through a forest or the back side of a building.
-I tend to follow the main sidewalk and use routes that have security officers stationed along the way, since those are the most safe.
+While I am all for exploring campus and learning new shortcuts to get to class during the day, I recommend sticking to populated and well-lit routes when walking alone at night- no taking shortcuts through a forest or the back side of a building.
+I tend to follow the main sidewalk and use routes that have security officers stationed along the way, since those are the routes where I feel the safest.

-Once upon a time, my friend was telling me about how worried they were about having to walk to the library at night to get a copy of a book.
-Before they left, I had them check the school’s online library resources, and they discovered they could read a full copy of the book online, which meant they could wait until daytime to go get their book.
-Other examples of potential online resources can include late-night food delivery and video chat for projects.
+One time, my friend was telling me about how worried they were about having to walk to the library at night to get a copy of a book.
+Before they left, I had them check the school’s online library resources, and they discovered they could read a full copy of the book online, which meant they could wait until daytime to get their book.
+Other examples of potential online resources can include late-night food delivery and video chat for projects- I used Microsoft Whiteboard for a group project on a video call.

-Once upon a time, I went to the dining hall at 7 pm and didn’t leave until 2 am.
-Actually, things like this happen fairly often, so in order to avoid walking by myself late at night, I take advantage of my college’s free security escort program so I can have someone walk with me back to my dorm, or get a ride in one of the security cars.
+There were many nights in college where I went to the dining hall at 7 pm and didn’t leave until 2 am.
+To avoid walking back by myself, I take advantage of my college’s free security escort program so I can have someone walk with me back to my dorm, or get a ride in one of the security cars.
 Don’t feel bad for calling a security escort late at night- that is what they are there for, and they would much rather make sure you get back safe than worry about having to look for you the next day.

 By Veronica Lewis/Veronica With Four Eyes, www.veroniiiica.com